 In this section, you can find instructions and details to Manage and Maintain your database.

-To manage, Click on Action and Select Manage option for your database Node
+To manage your Database Instance, Click on … (Action Button) and Select Manage option for your database Node

 Database and Connectivity Details¶

-In the database page,at the top section, You can find the details of your database configurations.
+In the Manage Database page, You can find the details of your database configurations deatils in Connection Details section for created Database Instance.

 Here you can have two options for your database connectivity.

-To check the host information, Click on Information tab below to get the host details like IP’s and port details.
+To check the Database information, Click on DBaaS Details tab below to get the host details like Database Engine, DBaaS Configuration, Plan information and other DBaaS related details.

-Allowed Host This setting control the access of Allowed host that can be able to connect your Database node.
+Allow Trusted Host IP’s:- This setting control the access of Allowed Host IP that can be able to connect your Database node from your trusted ISP IP.
 If No trusted host selected.
 Anyone can connect using credentials.

 Take Manual Snapshot of Database¶